 Fees

-We aim to keep all of our fees as low as possible while ensuring we can carry out our statutory responsibilities.
+We review our fees annually and adjust in line with inflation each April.
+We aim to keep all our fees as low as possible while ensuring we can carry out our statutory responsibilities.

 Below we’ve outlined what the fee covers and how we’ve calculated it.